California First Leasing Corporation

-Headquartered in California, California First National Bancorp is a registered financial holding company for California First National Bank and California First Leasing Corp.
+California First National Bancorp, headquartered in California, is a registered financial holding company for California First National Bank and California First Leasing Corp.
 The company currently operates with two primary businesses including an FDIC-insured national bank and a leading leasing company specializing in financing high-technology capital assets.
 The company offers various leasing and banking services including leasing and financing capital assets, leasing non-high technology property, accepting various deposit products and various commercial loans for corporations, companies, educational institute and other social organizations.